 Dave Hunt's License For ImmoralityThe man who had "his father's wife" - a terrible sin - didn't lose his salvation thereby ....That unnamed man, who was committing sexual sin which even pagans didn't do (1 Cor.
 5:1), was a Christian, according to author/teacher Dave Hunt.
 Hence, Hunt (and Laurence Vance) thinks there are Christian adulterers, who don't lose their salvation.
 This is just like the Calvinists who declare the same kind of lie about the elect, who stray into grievous sin (with David being an example) when in adultery and murder.
 (Detailed answers from the Bible, with documentation, are found in my book, The Believer's Conditional Security, mentioned at the end of this article.)
 No more needs to be said about the so-called differences which exist between Hunt's eternal security and the Calvinistic perseverance of the saints.
 These are nothing but surface differences.
 It's the same old lie the devil used on Eve in the garden, that is, sin won't bring spiritual death.

 Again, both Hunt and the Calvinists are in perfect agreement about the saved never dying spiritually (losing their salvation) because of their sins.
+That is the essence of the eternal security definition.
 Because of this, both are essentially the same and must be resisted and boldly refuted by all God fearing Christians.
 Their false teachings about the believer's security have totally changed the image of what a real Christian is into the possibility that allows for gross wickedness in the life of one of the saints.
 Apparently, they don't realize their doctrine is a contradiction to the meaning of the word saint, which actually means holy one.
 Because of the teaching of eternal security, which Hunt is now again promoting in his book primarily against the first four points of Calvinism, this deadly lie will undoubtedly spread into misinformed Arminian circles.
 As a five point Arminian, I flatly reject Hunt's book, What Love Is This? as a book to be used to oppose the various lies of Calvinism.
 His tome is laced with spiritual poison and misinformation by teaching eternal security, misrepresenting James Arminius and trying to create a difference between Calvinism's fifth point and eternal security.
 Reading Hunt's book is like going into a restaurant and eating some good food and some poisoned.
 I fear for all the people who will think Hunt is sound about his objections to the first four points of Calvinism and will also think he must additionally be right about eternal security.

 I can personally testify to the danger of books, like Hunt's, which are sometimes partly true, but also laced with the lie of eternal security.
 When I was a new Christian, I read a book refuting the teachings of the Jehovah's witnesses, but which also slipped into it the poisonous teaching of eternal security.
 I got deceived by this author and for a short time believed in the teaching of eternal security myself!
 This was before I read through the entire New Testament for myself and noticed the many Scriptures proving the believer's security is conditional.
 For Arminians to circulate Hunt's book to Christians will open these people up to the spiritual deception of eternal security, which leads to sin, ignorance of the Scriptures, lukewarmness, fruitlessness, etc.